This site may earn commission from product links. Scores reflect our editorial methodology. Learn more

 Rock Off Brush Guard Review: A Different Approach

-The Rock Off is the oddball of the stone guard world — and that's not necessarily a bad thing.
+The Rock Off is the unconventional option in the stone guard world — and that's part of its appeal for owners who want something a bit different.

 How It Works

 Instead of mesh that deflects stones, Rock Off uses dense industrial bristles that absorb the kinetic energy of incoming stones.
-Think of it like a heavy-duty broom mounted to your A-frame.
 Stones hit the bristles and lose their energy without bouncing back.
+It's a genuinely clever approach that avoids the bounce-back issue entirely.

 The Good

-The concept is sound: energy absorption vs deflection means no stones bouncing back at your rear window.
-The bristles are self-cleaning in rain, and there's no mesh to tear.
+The energy absorption concept is sound and works well in practice.
+No stones bouncing back at your rear window is a real benefit.
+The bristles are self-cleaning in rain, there's no mesh to tear, and the aluminium extrusion is well-made.
+It's Australian manufactured with decent materials.

-Long-term durability is the question mark.
-Bristles can flatten under repeated heavy impacts, and they tend to trap small debris and insects.
-The protection area is narrower than a full mesh guard, and sourcing replacements can be tricky.
+Long-term durability under heavy bombardment is the main question mark.
+Bristles can gradually flatten under repeated heavy impacts, and they tend to trap small debris and insects between trips.
+The protection area is narrower than a full mesh guard, and sourcing replacements is harder than for mainstream products.

 Who Should Consider It